Edible Flower Chart

-- Use thyme anywhere a herb might be used.
+- Use thyme anywhere an herb might be used.

 - Also called garden rocket, roquette, rocket-salad, Oruga, Rocket salad, rocket-gentle; Raukenkohl (German); rouquelle (French); rucola (Italian).

-- An Italian green usually appreciated raw in salads or on sandwiches.
+- An Italian green is usually appreciated raw in salads or on sandwiches.

 - The flowers taste very similar to the leaves and range in color from white to yellowish with dark purple veins.